Raggare: History

 Formation of the raggare culture was aided by Sweden staying neutral during World War II and untouched by the war.
-As a result, Sweden's infrastructure remained intact and export economy boomed, which made it possible for the working-class Swedish youth to buy cars, in contrast to most of Europe, which needed to be rebuilt.
+As a result, Sweden's infrastructure remained intact and the export economy boomed, which made it possible for the working-class Swedish youth to buy cars, in contrast to most of Europe, which needed to be rebuilt.

 When raggare first appeared in the 1950s, they caused a moral panic with concerns about the use of alcohol, violence, high-speed driving, and having sex in the back seat.
 Raggare gangs were seen as a serious problem.
 The film Raggare! covered the issue in 1959.

 One especially infamous raggare gang was Stockholm-based "Road Devils", formed in the late 1950s by Bosse "Gamen" Sandberg (1939-1994), which was very heavily publicized in the press.
 The name of the gang originated from a 1957 movie Hot Rod Rumble, which featured a gang by the same name.

-Later, raggare often got into fights with hippies and punks, something described in the punk rock song "Raggare Is a Bunch of Motherfuckers" by Rude Kids (and later re-recorded by Turbonegro).
-When The Sex Pistols played in Sweden on 28 July 1977, a group of raggare waited outside and cornered some young girls who came out from the show.
-The girls had safety pins through their cheeks, and the raggare ripped them out of their faces.
-The band was upstairs drinking beer when they heard about it.
-Sid Vicious wanted to go down and fight, and someone else suggested they should get the limousine and run them over.
-In the end, the gig promoter called the police.
+Later, raggare often got into fights with hippies and punks, something described in the punk rock song "Raggare Is a Bunch of Motherfuckers" by Rude Kids.

 The Hjo band Reklamation was forced to cancel a gig after threats from raggare.
 Also, Rude Kids was forced to cancel a sold-out gig as the police didn't have the manpower to offer protection against raggare.
 When Rude Kids played in Stockholm the police had to bring in seven police cars to stop the raggare.
 When The Stranglers played in Sweden, their followers were caught making Molotov cocktails, and the police intervened after a fight broke out.

 In 1996, the Swedish post office issued a stamp featuring raggare.